ethereum/ERCs/ERCS/erc-xxx.md

 ## Rationale

-The GeSAct outlines a set of regulations governing the issuance and treatment of Security Tokens in compliance with data protection laws.
+The eWpG outlines a set of regulations governing the issuance and treatment of Security Tokens in compliance with data protection laws.
 Current token standards enable anyone to access and query someone else's token balance, which is not compliant with data protection laws.
 Instead, only individuals with a legitimate interest should be allowed to access a wallet's balance.
 Such individuals may include the wallet owner themselves, a bank account manager, a registrar, or someone who has been granted permission by one of the aforementioned parties.

 Therefore, to promote self-sovereign privacy, any token holder is given the ability to designate authorized representatives for specific actions.

 *DISCLAIMER: We are aware that balance privacy also needs adjustments at the level of the underlying EVM to prevent the computation of balances by analysing the transaction history.
 This EIP is addressing the level of the Smart Contract only.*

 ### Data protection and the “public permissionless blockchain”-dilemma
-At the time of writing, conventional public permissionless Blockchains like Ethereum, Avalanche or Polygon are not compliant with the requirements of GeSAct and data protection laws.
+At the time of writing, conventional public permissionless Blockchains like Ethereum, Avalanche or Polygon are not compliant with the requirements of eWpG and data protection laws.

 While it is possible to design a Smart Contract so that only a previously authenticated wallet is able to query the balance of a specific wallet, the public and permissionless nature of a Blockchain means that anyone can access and parse raw transactions to determine which actions have been taken.

 Therefore, this EIP only makes sense on a customized EVM blockchain that permits the hiding of transactions from the public, while also providing access to execute methods on a Smart Contract.
 This approach ensures that complete control over token management is solely handled via the underlying Smart Contract(s).

 ## Specifications
-As we have explained above, none of the current ERC token standards are capable of meeting the requirements of the German Electronic Securities Act (GeSAct) regarding registration details and confidentiality.
+As we have explained above, none of the current ERC token standards are capable of meeting the requirements of the German Electronic Securities Act (eWpG) regarding registration details and confidentiality.
 A standard is needed that conceptually integrates this regulation.

 Therefore, we suggest abandoning the compatibility with ERC-20 and instead introduce compatibility with the ERC-1155 standard.
 The ERC-1155 is a token standard that allows for the creation and management of multiple types of tokens within a single Smart-Contract.
 This is in contrast to earlier token standards like ERC-20 and ERC-721, which support only one type of token per Smart-Contract.